beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ^ Almost every web application ever developed needs to use a different database connection when the developer is working on their local copy versus when it is running in production.

+^ @TODO: Justin - seems like a good place for a joke

+^ @TODO: Justin - Simple seems like the wrong here, it's easy to setup, but that is about it

 ---
 ## `config/app.php` in development